okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 ## Informed vs Uninformed Search

-• A search strategy defines the order of node expansion
+- A search strategy defines the order of node expansion
-• Uninformed search strategies do not use problem specific knowledge beyond the definition of the problem, i.e. they do not use heuristic knowledge.
+- Uninformed search strategies do not use problem specific knowledge beyond the definition of the problem, i.e. they do not use heuristic knowledge.
+	- expand nodes systematically